In light of COVID-19, publishers are increasing access to the resources below. This list will be updated as we receive further information.

 Promoting excellence in science (primary and secondary) education.
 Journal content published after January 2019 has been made Open Access for a limited time (sign up required).

-Global access has been made available to the BBC News 24 channel for students registered at UK institutions until 30 September 2020.
+Access now extended to within EU member states until 31 December 2020.
+Temporary access has also been made available to the BBC news channel for students registered at UK institutions.

 From 23rd March, the resource can be accessed globally.

 Please contact the library if you would like the temporary password for this service.

 Online genealogy service.
 Search over 4 billion records of census, directory an historical record information.

 View 26 new Public Health journals until 31 December 2020.

 Free access to a new Data Science journal until 31st December 2020.

 Access journals related to COVID-19 thoughout 2020 (see 'Publishers Announcement' for further details)